 Updated 7/26/15.
 For many young women, taking birth control pills are a part of a daily routine.
 Beyond the obvious benefits of these tiny pills, for some they can also greatly affect the skin.
 While the pills can improve certain conditions like acne, for others it can increase breakouts or cause brown patches on the skin.
 Here’s some important information you need to know.

 Potentially lessen breakouts with birth control pills.
 The pill can have a positive effect on breakouts for many women, so it may be worth considering if you believe your breakouts are hormonal and all other efforts to reduce acne have not helped.
 There are fluctuations in androgen hormone levels right before and during a woman’s period that can stimulate sebaceous glands to produce excess oil.
 Since oil encourages bacteria, along with dead cells in the pore lining, this can cause breakouts to occur.
 The pill can help reduce breakouts due to their affect on natural hormonal balance.
 Many of our clients have found that going on the pill, or simply making a change in the one they are currently taking, can reduce acne and occasional hormonal breakouts.
 Some examples of FDA-approved birth control pills that seem to lessen breakouts include Ortho Tri Cyclen, Yaz, and Estrostep; but your doctor can help to determine the best course of action.
-Read my solutions for treating acne.
+This is a great post that discusses the various birth control methods and how they might affect the skin.

 Hair growth reduction.
 There is a condition called hirsutism, which is the growth of dark, course hair for women on the face, back, and breasts.
 This occurs when the ovaries produce excess androgens.
 Birth control pills may reduce the androgen production to lessen hair growth in these unsightly areas.